Tipi-Hack/tipi-hack.github.io/_drafts/2018-12-16-Ph0wn-move_your_arm.md

 Category: Prog

 ## Challenge description
-In these challenge we were provided an ssh access to a Lego robotic arm.
-We used Python in our solution, another approach is available on [Duks' blog](http://duksctf.github.io/2018/12/14/Ph0wn2018-wannadrink.html).
+In these challenge we were provided with an SSH access to a Lego robotic arm.
+We used Python in our solution, but a different approach is available on [Duks' blog](http://duksctf.github.io/2018/12/14/Ph0wn2018-wannadrink.html).

 > Ph0wn aliens have abducted my coke and put it in the fridge.
 But, now, I am thirsty.
 Open the door with the robotic arm, and you will get a free coke ... and a flag!
 > Fortunately, the aliens have left a few instructions in case they would format their internal memory.